LeedsCodeDojo/LeedsDigitalFestival2016/Solutions.md

 Solutions
 =========

-Here are a couple of classic algorithms related to the problem.

 ### Hamming distance

 Hamming distance, introduced by Richard Hamming in a 1950 paper *Error detecting and error correcting codes*, is a simple method which only works on strings of the same length.
 It simply measures how many characters don't match in two given strings: